-Experiential Days is scheduled for the four days prior to spring break.
+Experiential Days is scheduled for the four days before spring break.

 Yes!
 Learning that you don’t always get your first choice, or the choice you were hoping to get to be with a close friend, is part of learning resiliency.
 Parents can help model healthy responses to disappointment and guide children to adopting a positive outlook.